Skip to Content Top

 Table of Contents

-If residents see dents or scratches elsewhere on the property, like mailboxes, cars, roof flashing, or vents, the roof may have suffered damage too.
+Do you see dents or scratches elsewhere on the property, like mailboxes, cars, roof flashing, or vents?
+If so, your roof may have suffered damage, too.
 Hail damage can also compromise shingle granules, making the roof susceptible to UV rays and water intrusion, leading to leaks that require urgent roof repair.

-Minor repairs may suffice in most cases, but homeowners should consider replacing their roof if they can find more than eight roof damage spots per 100 square feet.
-Choosing roofing materials that can withstand high impacts can help prevent hail damage in the future.
+Minor repairs may suffice in most cases, but you should consider replacing their roof if you can find more than eight roof damage spots per 100 square feet.
+Choosing roofing materials that can withstand high impact can help prevent hail damage in the future.
+A roofer can help you choose the right shingles!

 Thicker asphalt shingles with extra tabs or layers and synthetic roofing engineered for impact resistance are two of the best options, especially in areas prone to severe storm damage.

-Fortunately, fixing roof damage from strong winds remains pretty straightforward, often calling for the replacement of a few shingles to restore the roof.
-Delayed repairs mean continued exposure to the elements, which may necessitate a full roof replacement down the road.
+Fortunately, fixing roof damage from strong winds is pretty straightforward.
+Generally, replacing a few shingles can restore your roof.
+Don't delay, though.
+Neglecting to fix shingles exposes your roof to the elements, which may necessitate a premature roof replacement.

 Moss may cause roof damage as it grows on the shingles.
 It appears as clumps of green all over the entire roof or in a few sections.
 If the moss established itself long ago, homeowners should get the affected shingles replaced by skilled roofers.

-Homeowners should promptly address fungus or moss growing on their building’s roof.
+You should promptly address fungus or moss growing on your roof.
 Experts may remove superficial patches of moss using gloves and scouring pads.
 In some cases, they may need to remove old materials and replace them if the fungus becomes toxic or it has already caused extensive damage.

 Do you have moss on your roof?
 Learn how to safely and effectively remove moss from your roof in our blog.
 For general roof cleaning tips, check out our guide on how to clean roof shingles.